 Each page where a specific key action is required from a user should have a strong call-to-action, which indicates to the user to take the next step toward accomplishing a goal on the page.
 A good call-to-action may be “Add to Cart”, “Checkout”, or most importantly, “Submit Payment”.
 It’s important that you do not have more than one primary call-to-action per page.
 Secondary calls-to-action are good to have as another choice when a user is not quite ready to commit to the primary goal completion, but should be positioned in such a way that it is used but doesn’t detract from the main goal of a page.
 For example, they may be willing to download your software demo, but not ready to purchase your software.
 Rather than lose visitors, keep them on your website for a few more minutes by offering them secondary options.

 Back-end of a Strong Ecommerce Website

-The ability to control your metadata is crucial when trying to get your website to rank well for various relevant keywords in search engines.
-You should be able to customize the title tag of every page on your website as well as easily create rules for types of pages to help handle title tag creation.
+The capacity to control your metadata is essential when attempting to get your website to rank well for different relevant keywords in search engines.
+You should be able to customize the title tag of every page on your website just as effortlessly make rules for different pages to enable the handle to title label creation.